Background

 Task

 The goal of the PLABA track is to improve health literacy by adapting biomedical abstracts for the general public using plain language.
-When adapting, source sentences may be split, in which case the output for one source sentence will be multiple target sentences, or omitted, in which case the output for a source sentence will be blank.
+When adapting, source sentences may be split, in which case the output for one source sentence will be multiple target sentences.
 However, source sentences may not be merged, and the output for a given source sentence should not contain information from other source sentences.
 Both source and output will be in English.
 An example of adaptation is below.

 Input (question)